KevinSchildhorn/ColorDynamo/README.md

 # ColorDynamo

 Color Dynamo is an Android library that lets developers create styles and themes that can be changed dynamically.
-More info coming soon.
+The library allows setting a Primary color, Secondary color, Accent Color

 In the project build.gradle: